CinC papers can be prepared using MS Word or LaTeX.

-- Zip all of your files (except the .pdf) together.
+- For the final submission after the conference, zip all of your files (except the .pdf) together.

 - Check the zip file before submitting it.
 Make an empty folder (directory) and unpack the zip file into it.
 Make a PDF of your paper using pdflatex, or another method of your choice.
 If anything is missing from the zip file, add it and repeat this step.
 Check that your paper is properly formatted and that it is no more than 4 pages long.

-- Submit the zip file, along with your .pdf file, to the CinC abstract and paper collection site.
+- Submit the zip file (for the final submission only, not the preprint one), along with your .pdf file, to the CinC abstract and paper collection site.